adap/flower/doc/source/how-to-enable-ssl-connections.rst

 Server (SuperLink)
 ------------------

-Use the following terminal command to start a sever (SuperLink) that uses the previously generated certificates:
+Navigate to ``examples/advanced-tensorflow`` and use the following terminal command to start a server (SuperLink) that uses the previously generated certificates:

 .. code-block:: bash